-We are currently working towards a Wellbeing Award.
+We achieved our Wellbeing Award on 20th May 2022.
 Updates are shared in our school newsletter.
 If you would like to know more please speak to Mrs Wasley.

 In this section we have created a pool of resources to support our pupils and their families with any issues they may be experiencing.
 Please do not hesitate to contact us at school if you have something you need help with.

 (FIS) is a good starting point to discover the many sources of support available to families.

 Family Information Services: Warwickshire Family Information Service (facebook.com)

 Mental health is just as important as physical health, it is important that we look after it.

 Mental health and wellbeing – Warwickshire County Council

 Parents Helpline – YoungMinds